Albertsons #4486/Western Beef #304

 Looking from the former Albertsons toward the rest of the small strip center that comes off of the right side of the building.
 The rest of the center was designed to match the main Albertsons building.

 Although their sign is blocked by that palm tree, the remaining small portion of the main Albertsons building has since become home to a Dollar Tree store.
 I didn't realize the Dollar Tree was in part of the former Albertsons building until I was about to drive out of here, so I didn't go inside.
-Considering most of the other Dollar Trees that I've been to that took over other retailers old stores, I don't think there was anything from Albertsons left inside, so I don't think we're missing much.
+Considering most of the other Dollar Trees I've visited in repurposed buildings, I don't think there was anything from Albertsons left inside, so I don't think we're missing much.

 Looking back toward Western Beef.